nogibjj/IDS706--Rust-CLI-Binary-YuhanXue/README.md

 Note that any other command will not be recognized and will trigger error message.
 If you would like to insert/update/delete a particular record, feel free to modify the `main.rs` file.
 All dependencies are listed under `Cargo.toml`.

 If you execute command `load`, `create`, `update` and `delete` in order, between each command you should be able to run `read` command to see how a row in the table has been changed by the command.
+If any command fails to run, you will see a corresponding error message explaining the reason.

 ## Optimized Rust Binary
 In `.workflow/rs_cicd.yml`, feel free to change th path of Rust Binary as a GitHub Actions artifact.